MJforti/nirvi/README.md

 ## 🔍 What's Inside

 - **🌿 Our Story**
   Discover how discarded materials and disruptive thinking gave rise to Nirvi.
-From campus beginnings to community impact, we’re stitching purpose into every fiber.
+From campus beginnings to community impact, we're stitching purpose into every fiber.

 - **🛍️ Shop the Collections**
   Dive into limited-edition drops crafted from recycled denim and wool.
 Each piece carries a soul—and a story.